-We are the human being living inside the zone of radiation.
-But all the radiation we can not feel with our eyes.
-Our eyes can only detect that radiation whose wavelengths are within a range of wavelengths 370 nm to 780 nm.
+We are human beings living inside the zone of radiation.
+But we can not feel all the radiation with our eyes.
+Our eyes can detect only those radiation whose wavelengths are within range of 370 nm to 780 nm.
 This range is called visible range of wavelength.
-The radiation within this visible range of wavelength is term as light.
+The radiation within this visible range of wavelength is termed as light.
 Hence, light is an electromagnetic radiation and light has a certain frequency range or wavelength range to be observed by our eyes.

 Within the visible range of radiation, various wavelengths hold the various colors.
 The range 597 – 577 nm holds yellow which is in the middle of the visible wavelength range.

 It is already told that the healthy human eyes are sensitive to the visual range of wavelengths of electromagnetic waves.
 But it is also true that the human eyes are not equally sensitive to all wavelengths of electromagnetic waves within visual range.
 For some wavelengths, eyes are more sensitive and for some others, they are less sensitive.

 Moreover, this sensitivity of eyes for the same wavelength of color can also vary with the intensity of light.
 That means the visual sensitivity of a color of the particular wavelength may be different in the bright and dim light.
 Depending on the brightness of the light there are three different types of human vision.

 The relation between visual sensitivity and wavelength in scotopic vision is expressed as another function V’(λ).
-Hence, above graph shows two functions.
+Hence, the above graph shows two functions.
 V(λ) is for the Photopic vision (vision in bright light) and V’(λ) for Scotopic Vision (vision in dim light).
-These both functions allow us to derive the photometric quantity.
+Both these both functions allow us to derive the photometric quantity.
 Two graphs have a cross-sectional point at 555 nm.
 The color corresponding to this wavelength is equally sensitive for Photopic and Scotopic vision.